coding-pioneers/xhprof-toolset/README.md

 ## Introduction

 While XHProf is a great tool to analyze the performance of your site, it comes with some major limitations.
-The most siginificant one is that you do not see the URL, that was called for a specific request.
-While this is not a problem if you excactly know which request you just made, it is a huge problem, if you just hit save on the WordPress block editor and 10-20 requests were made in the background.
+The most significant one is that you do not see the URL, that was called for a specific request.
+While this is not a problem if you exactly know which request you just made, it is a huge problem, if you just hit save on the WordPress block editor and 10-20 requests were made in the background.

 And if that was not bad enough, you would only see that `$wpdb->query` was called 200 times and that it took 10 seconds